No Match Found

-An ESG reporting strategy that encompasses sustainability data has several stages and involves many decisions as your company collects, manages and ultimately reports this information.
+A sustainability strategy that encompasses ESG reporting has several stages and involves many decisions as your company collects, manages and ultimately publishes this information.
 Reporting should be investor-grade — credible and well-supported so that investors and other stakeholders can rely on it when making decisions.
 While this process should be an integral part of your strategy, it’s a move many companies are thinking about for the first time.

 As you contemplate this path forward, consider the benefits that assurance over ESG data provides.
 Management and boards may gain an independent perspective on their ESG reporting.
 Investors and other stakeholders (including within the value chain) may get a view of your company’s longer term value creation strategy and insight into the reliability of management’s assertions, data and disclosures.